The Music Journey

 And All About Jazz have stated “Meza's reputation as a talented triple-threat-guitarist, vocalist, and songwriter/composer proved true . . ."

-During her seven years in the United States, Camila Meza has created a big impact in the New York jazz scene.
+During her nine years in the United States, Camila Meza has created a big impact in the New York jazz scene.
 She possesses an innate and rare combination of qualities as a singer and guitar player, who also writes her own songs and arrangements.
 She has a highly expressive voice with a unique tamber and way of phrasing, while her improvisations and accompaniment on the guitar are equally touching and soulful.
 Camila's music takes us on a joyfully energetic and deep journey full of beauty and adventure.
 Her Latin American roots and profound connection to jazz combined with the fusions of contemporary and popular music give the music she creates a very special and appealing sound.

 Camila Meza belongs to a new generation of jazz musicians that are interested in creating new sounds and allowing diverse influences into their music.
 With love for this exploration, Camila felt right at home in the diverse and creative jazz scene of New York City.
 She graduated from The New School for Jazz and Contemporary Music in 2012 where she had the chance to study with masters such as Peter Bernstein, Vic Juris, Sam Yahel, Steve Cardenas and Gil Goldstein amongst others.
 But even before working with these masters, she began playing with her peers and other musicians of New York, quickly becoming part of the New York community.